 Her work with Movement for Life is a natural extension of her teaching days.
-The Sydney North group she leads with her husband John, is set to give a series of workshops on 29 October that will show people the best way to approach their MPs and express concerns.
+The Sydney North group she leads with her husband John, is set to give a series of workshops that will show people the best way to approach their MPs and express concerns.
 “Broadly, [the work] is a case of education, engaging with the community and really focussing on what a person knows, what they’re interested in, and starting a conversation around that,” Diana says.
 “People want to talk and that's fine because you're just helping to grow that awareness.”

 The work she is doing with Movement for Life has such strong echoes with the lessons she once gave to her pupils on environmental protection, that Diana could be forgiven for questioning whether she’s actually a retiree at all.
 “I taught English to primary school students and remember doing an information report on frogs.
 We became very interested in the corroboree frog,” she says.
 “Around that time, John Howard was refusing to sign the Kyoto Protocol and the children saw the connection between global warming and the decline of the corroboree frog due to fungus.
 They were outraged and wanted to write a letter to the Prime Minister, which we did, urging him to sign the Kyoto Protocol.”